 If anyone can help improve the translation, please let us know in the comments below.

 This article was posted on Sunday, September 4th, 2011 at 8:31 am and is filed under Cantonese, China, Chinese, Chinese New Year, Countries & Cultures, Holidays Around the World, Languages, Mama Lisa, Nursery Rhymes, Questions, Taiwan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Can Anyone Help with the Translation of a Taiwanese Rhyme?”

 Leave a Reply

 This rhyme tells children what their “bad” fate will be if they were born under a certain zodiac sign, so the rat will be known as a thief, the ox will spend a lifetime under a yoke … And the general meaning of the last line is, the fate of a pig is a carving knife … I was born in the Year of the Pig, so …